rvitancol/InSituType-fork/FAQs.md

 ![image](https://github.com/Nanostring-Biostats/InSituType/assets/4357938/45d89004-dc46-40a1-bde8-33d204e0f0b8)

+## Unsupervised vs. Supervised vs. Semi-supervised cell typing
+InSituType runs in 3 modes:
+- Supervised: call only cell types defined in reference profiles.
+Set `nclust = 0` to run in fully supervised mode.
+- Unsupervised: de novo clustering, with no reference cell types
+- Semi-supervised: find new clusters while also calling reference cell types. `Set reference_profiles = NULL` to run in unsupervised mode.

+Considerations for choosing a workflow:
+- Supervised is most convenient if you are confident that your reference profiles contain all the cell types in your dataset.
+However, many reference profiles from scRNA-seq don't fit spatial data well, so using reference profiles can be challenging.
+- Semi-supervised mode is the most powerful but most challenging workflow.
+We use this in >80% of analyses.
+ Success hinges on how well the reference profiles are calibrated to spatial data.
+InSituType tries to perform this calibration using anchor cells, but this does not always succeed.
+- We recommend trying semi-supervised cell typing first, assuming there are new clusters you expect to discover.
+- Unsupervised has no difficulty with poorly-calibrated reference profiles, but it requires you to name each cluster, which can be onerous.
+It may also fail to define distinctions that are important to you.

+## Choosing reference profiles
+Keep in mind the following when selecting reference profiles:
+- Quality of scRNA-seq references varies greatly.
+Finding mis-annotated cell types is not uncommon, and for smaller datasets, profiles of rare cell types will be noisy.
+Exercsie some skepticism.
+- Large platform effects separate scRNA-seq and spatial platforms.
+When possible, use a reference from the same platform as your data.
+- A large collection of single cell references can be found here: https://github.com/Nanostring-Biostats/cellprofilelibrary
+- A growing collection of CosMx references is here: https://github.com/Nanostring-Biostats/CosMx-Cell-Profiles

 ## Choosing nclust
 We recommend choosing a slightly generous value of `nclust`, then using `refineClusters` to condense the resulting clusters.
 For example, if you're running semi-supervised cell typing and you expect to find 5 new clusters, set `nclust = 8`.
 Or for unsupervised clustering with an expectation of 12 cell types, set `nclust = 16`.
 It's generally easy to tell when two clusters come from the same cell type: they'll be adjacent in UMAP space, and the flightpath plot will show them frequently confused with each other.